 Tim started in financial aid in 1990 and is currently the director of financial aid at the University of Wisconsin-Milwaukee.
 He has served on several NASFAA committees, including technology- and conference-related activities.
 Tim has been a peer reviewer for the SOE program since 2004, which has allowed him the opportunity to meet many great colleagues from around the country and provide his expertise to help schools improve their operations.

 Myrna is the chief accreditation officer and director of financial aid at Barton Community College in Kansas.
 She has been in financial aid since 1992, including serving as the Secretary for the Kansas Association of Student Financial Aid Administrators and on various NASFAA task forces.
 She joined the SOE team in 2000: "I enjoy visiting other campuses, interacting with fellow financial aid professionals, and seeing first-hand how other financial aid offices operate."
-NASFAA U Credentials: Administrative Capability, Cash Management, Consumer Information, Cost of Attendance, Gainful Employment, Need Analysis, Professional Judgement, Return of Title IV Funds, Student Eligibility, Verification
+NASFAA U Credentials: Administrative Capability, Application Process, Cash Management, Consumer Information, Cost of Attendance, Gainful Employment, Need Analysis, Professional Judgement, Return of Title IV Funds, Student Eligibility, Verification

 Jim currently serves as dean of student financial services at Gonzaga University (GU), and has been in financial aid since 1985 (or 1981, if you count his time as a work-study student).
 He has served as the president of both the Western Association of Student Financial Aid Administrators (WASFAA) and the Washington Financial Aid Association (WFAA).
 He has also been elected to the board of directors at NASFAA.
 Jim began with the SOE program in 2009.
 "I enjoy doing SOE reviews because it helps me to stay current with federal regulations and I get to work with awesome colleagues.
 It is very interesting how different schools approach the administration of Title IV."
 NASFAA U Credentials: Administrative Capability, Need Analysis